Westpac Review: | Updated for 2026

 Yes, Westpac accepts Payoneer for depositing money.

 Account holders can send and receive funds using an e-wallet, a virtual bank account number in a local currency or a re-loadable prepaid MasterCard debit card.
 Money received can then be withdrawn to a bank account or used online / at points of sale with the Payoneer debit card.
-This company is a specialist in cross-border B2B transactions.
-The company facilitates cross-border transactions in more than 200 countries and territories, as well as more than 150 local currencies.
-It also offers cross-border wire transfers, online payments and refillable debit cards services.
+The company specializes in facilitating cross-border B2B payments.
+It provides cross-border transactions in 200 countries and territories and more than 150 local currencies, with its cross border wire transfers, online payments, and refillable debit card services.

-Payoneer is used by companies like Airbnb, Google, Amazon and Upwork to send large-scale payouts all over the globe.
-It's also used by eCommerce platforms like Rakuten, Walmart, Wish.com, and freelance marketplaces like Fiverr, Envato, and works in conjunction with ad networks to link these companies with publishers based out of their headquartered countries.
+Companies like Airbnb, Amazon, Google and Upwork use Payoneer to send mass payouts around the world.
+It is also used by eCommerce marketplaces such as Rakuten, Walmart and Wish.com, freelance marketplaces such as Fiverr and Envato, and works with ad networks to connect these firms with publishers based outside of their headquartered country.

 Payoneer is a content creator and works with Pond5, iStock, Pond5 and other companies as well as the freelance market.